Why was I charged after I canceled?

 - YouTube TV: Sign in to your YouTube TV account at tv.youtube.com.
 Choose your profile picture, then Settings and Membership.
 Choose the checkmark next to HBO Max (if available), and then choose Agree.

-- WarnerMedia Direct, LLC: Open HBO Max on your phone, tablet or computer.
-Go to your Profile, choose Subscription and then Manage Subscription.
-If your subscription has been canceled, but hasn't expired you'll see the option to resume your subscription (if your subscription has expired, you'll see the option to renew).
+- WarnerMedia Direct, LLC: Sign in at HBOMax.com/account.
+If your subscription has been canceled, but hasn't expired you'll see the option to resume your subscription (if your subscription has expired, you'll be prompted to subscribe).
 Need help?
 See Manage WarnerMedia subscription.

 - TV or mobile provider: Sign in to your TV or mobile provider account to check the status of your HBO Max subscription.
 If you need help doing this, contact your provider.